 Through these plans, participants will find entry points for broader community engagement that fit their goals (nonprofit boards, community organizations, running for office, etc.) and receive support in pursuing those goals.

+Nearly half of LGBTQ Individuals do not share their identities at work according to a 2018 Human Rights Campaign report.
 When people are out at work they have greater job satisfaction, increased productivity, and improved job retention.

 LGBTQ leaders improve environments for other LGBTQ people by being out.

 For example, even a small number of LGBTQ legislators significantly increases the chance that LGBTQ rights protections will be passed.

 LGBTQ leaders can inspire their closeted peers to come out and encourage LGBTQ youth to become leaders, perpetuating a cycle of empowerment.